wavyrai/wavyrai/README.md

 ## Hi!
-My name is Thijs
+My name is Thijs Verreck.

-I'm focussed on the intersection between AI, Design and Engineering.
+I'm an engineer and designer.
+I'm currently working on building (Prototyper)[https://prototyper.co].
+Here you might find some stuff that I share on the side.